 Welcome to Watford Park U3A

-This website is now 'under closure'.
-Content is no longer being actively maintained.
+This website is now closed.
+Content is no longer being maintained.

 Educational and Creative Activities for older People no longer in full-time gainful employment

 Are you retired or semi-retired?
 Do you want to keep your mind and body active and in doing so widen your social circle?
 If so then you've come to the right place!